 Now would also be a great time to update your résumé with your most recent academic and professional achievements and any activities or interests you would like the Admissions Committee to be aware of.
 We kindly ask that you keep your résumé to one page.

-In late September, it’s a good idea to check in with your recommenders if they haven’t submitted their recommendations.
+At this point, the application will likely be live and you can begin uploading your documents and firming up your application before hitting “submit.”
+In October or November, it’s a good idea to check in with your recommenders if they haven’t submitted their recommendations.
 Offering a friendly reminder of the deadline ahead of the busy holiday season will likely be appreciated.

 Hopefully, this guide offers a helpful way to think through the application.
 We will have a number of events in the coming months to introduce you to our community and guide you through the process, so continue to check our website frequently.
 If you have any questions along the way, please don’t hesitate to email us.
 We look forward to receiving your application and getting to know you.